 Bexley's Register Office at Danson House

 Danson House is the official Register Office for the London Borough of Bexley

 Run by Kent County Council on behalf of the London Borough of Bexley, the stunning Grade I Georgian Villa offers ceremonies including Weddings, Citizenship, Renewal of vows, notice of marriage appointments, and the registration of births and deaths.
 There is also a separately managed tea room at the back of the house, who cater to smaller private functions within their space.

-The Register Office is open from 9am to 5pm Monday to Saturday (Wednesday 10am to 5pm) and can be contacted on 03000 411103 for appointments and enquiries, or via email at email@example.com.
+The Register Office is open and can be contacted on 03000 411103 for appointments and enquiries, or via email at email@example.com.

 For more information regarding the Danson House Register Office please visit A Kentish Ceremony.

 Danson House is located just off the A2, six miles from Junction 2 of the M25.
 It is a twenty-minute walk from Bexleyheath or Welling rail stations and is well serviced by local buses which stop nearby.

 There are two locations in Danson Park which are suitable for wedding photography, the English Garden located opposite Danson Mansion and by the Lake.

 Please note if you are getting married at Danson House or have your wedding reception in the Boathouse and are having photographs taken in the park you must apply for a licence.